Do The Complex Measurements Involve In PCB Artwork Designing Befog You?

 Step#7: Selection of PCB File

-Coming towards the end of the process, you have to select the PCB file that you want to convert and click it open.
+Coming towards the end of the process, you have to select the PCB file to convert and click it open.

 Step#8: Conversion Process